lawrennd/old_talks/_cloud/includes/aws-mariadb-server.md

 7. Set a master password for accessing the data base as admin.

 \figure{\includepng{\diagramsDir/cloud/aws-mariadb-settings}{60%}}{Set the password and username for the database access.}{aws-mariadb-settings}

+8. Leave the `DB instance class` as it is.

 8. Leave the `DB instance size` at the default setting.
 Leave the storage type and allocated storage at the default settings of `General Purpose` (SSD) and `20`.